Consultation and engagement

 If you haven’t already, you can also register here for a bi-monthly newsletter all about consultation and engagement.

-What is a submission
+What is a submission?

-A submission is formal feedback.
-It’s your chance to present your opinions, observations, and recommendations on a matter before Council, to help councillors make an informed decision.
-Any individual or group/organisation can make a submission.
-Your submission can support, oppose, or express a point of view on the matter.
+Any individual or group/organisation can make a submission, and your submission can support, oppose, or express a point of view on the matter before you.

 How else can I participate?

 We will often arrange in person opportunities to engage with decision makers on current projects.
-Keep an eye on our social media pages, Let’s Talk or the local media for details of these when they come up.
+Keep an eye on our social media pages, Let’s Talk, or the local media for details of these when they come up.

 You can also directly contact your elected members – you will find contact details here: https://www.qldc.govt.nz/your-council/elected-members/